Raid on Lorient: French reactions

 The British force send a surrender proposal to the town on the evening of 3 October 1746.
 St Clair required a right of pillage for four hours and a large sum of money.
 The French negotiators rejected the proposal the same evening - they proposed that the French force be allowed to retreat back to the town with full honours of war and a guarantee that neither the town nor the East India Company's storehouses would be pillaged by the British troops.
 These terms were contrary to St Clair's requirements and he refused them on 4 October and send orders to bring his ships' guns to the town to besiege it.
 With no horses or pack animals, everything had to be carried on the men's backs.
 The peasants had also hidden all their food, adding to the troops' fatigue - many men fell sick or became unfit for duty every day.

 Several French militia sorties were made against the besiegers during the early days of the siege, but these were unsupported by regular troops, limiting their impact.
 The main aim was to buy time to allow reinforcements to arrive.
-On the evening of Monday 3 October, major De Villeneuve arrived at Port-Louis and took command of it, from the morning of 4 October until Thursday 6 October, on which date he was replaced by the comte de Volvire, the king's commander in Brittany.
+On the evening of Monday 3 October, major De Villeneuve arrived at Port-Louis and took command of it, from the morning of 4 October until Thursday 6 October, on which date he was replaced by the comte de Volvire, Lieutenant General of the Armies and the king's commander in Brittany.
 He was able to interview British prisoners and learn his enemy's weak points.

-On the evening of Wednesday 5 October, news of the landing reached Louis XV of France at Versailles.
+On the evening of Wednesday 5 October, news of the landing reached Louis XV at Versailles.
 He decided to detach troops from the Flanders front and send them to the west - this included 20 infantry battalions, a dragoon regiment, two cavalry regiments and an army staff detachment.